Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 As a recent Providence transplant hailing from Brooklyn, I hadn't heard much about Pleasant View School until recently.
-This all changed several months ago, as my partner, our children and I made the move to Rhode Island.
-Upon researching schools to send my daughters, I settled finally on Pleasant View for its educational environment and teaching standards.
+This all changed several months ago, as my partner, our children, and I moved to Rhode Island.
+Upon researching schools to send my daughters to, I finally settled on Pleasant View for its educational environment and teaching standards.
 At the same time, I came across an open position at Pleasant View.
 As a newly certified Rhode Island elementary teacher with 3+ years of experience teaching large classrooms of 30+ children, I am certain I would be a perfect fit for your faculty.

 I especially admire Pleasant View's "Panther Pledge," where you describe the 5 school values representing PRIDE: perseverance, respect, integrity, determination, and excellence.
-I would love to contribute to this amazing school spirit and culture as the next 4th grade elementary school teacher.
+I would love to contribute to this fantastic school spirit and culture as the next 4th-grade elementary school teacher.